AdityaNikhil/IDAA/README.md

 > [!IMPORTANT]
 > **Ensure the ETL pipeline is configured and PostgreSQL data is loaded before proceeding.**
 > Refer to the [ETL setup](etl/) for more details.
+> Ensure the ETL pipeline is up and running.

 ### Prerequisites
 - **PostgreSQL Database**: Ensure historical data is loaded.